 The Regulator notifies the public of the DIR application being received.

-After the draft RARMP is prepared, the Regulator invites submissions about the RARMP from the above groups as well as the public through fact sheets
+After the draft RARMP is prepared, the Regulator invites submissions about the RARMP from the above groups as well as the public through fact sheets and other communiqués.

 This consultation process provides an opportunity for a diverse group of people, including the public, to have direct input into the decision-making process.